gurditsingh/hydeout/_posts/test.md

  **Surrogate key in a Data Warehouse**: Surrogate keys are typically meaningless integers used to connect the fact to the dimension tables of a data warehouse.
 There are various reasons why we cannot simply reuse our existing natural or business keys.

-## Let's examine the monotonically_increasing_id
+## Let's examine the zipwithindex

- - **monotonically_increasing_id :** Spark dataframe add unique number is very common requirement especially if you are working on ELT in Spark.
+ - **zipwithindex :** Spark dataframe add unique number is very common requirement especially if you are working on ELT in Spark.
 You can use monotonically_increasing_id method to generate long number which is monotonically increasing and unique, but not consecutive.